barcon/dive/README.md

 # dive

-A simplified C++ Finite Element Toolkit for Mechanical Engineering
+A simplified C++ Finite Element Toolki with Python Interfacet for Mechanical Engineering

 ## Features